9 Important CPG Industry Trends 2022-2025

 9. Consumers Expect Product Personalization

-For example, monthly subscription box service BarkBox asks questions like: what's your dog's name?
+For example, monthly subscription box service BarkBox asks questions like: What's your dog's name?
 How big is it?
-As well as breed, date of birth and allergies.
+As well as questions concerning breed, date of birth, and allergies.

 According to Forbes, about 120,000 different variations of each BarkBox go out to a million dogs each month.